iAhmadGad/Hakam/README.md

 ## Test File

-Test file is a json file hakam uses to compile، execute, and then test your solution code.
+Test file is a json file Hakam uses to compile، execute, and then test your solution code.

 Here is an example of a test file: